dmsc/fastbasic/manual.md

 As the help text says, just press the
 `CONTROL` key and the letter `N` (at the same time) to begin editing a new file.
-The editor asks if you want to save the current file (the help text) to disk, to skip saving simply type
+If the text was changed, the editor asks if you want to save the current file to disk, to skip saving simply type `CONTROL-C`, to cancel the
-`ESC`.
+New File command type `ESC`.

 Now, you can start writing your BASIC program.
 Try the following example,